Do you want to be made whole? It sounds like a silly question, but in reality, it is profoundly important.

 For example, there is a stigma in some circles in seeking medication and counseling outside the church for mental illness and spiritual wounds.

-I have never understood, why is it okay to take medicines for high blood pressure, but not to take a medicine that would boost serotonin levels for depression.
+I have never understood why it is okay to take medicines for high blood pressure but not take a medicine that would boost serotonin levels for depression.

 Both conditions are a result of a chemical in-balance that can be treated.

-Why is it okay to go to a church counselor, but not to go to a licensed mental health professional?
+Why is it okay to go to a church counselor but not go to a licensed mental health professional?
 Mental Health professionals had observed human nature.
 What insights they have gained are a result of God granting them the ability to learn.